‹ Back to Insights

 What’s needed is a way for teams to utilize new technology and methodologies that reduce risk and safely speed up the process.
 Or, as the entrepreneur’s mantra recommends, to “fail early and fail often” so that inefficient and unreliable options can be quickly eliminated in favor of more promising paths that will lead to success sooner.

 The solution requires surface science experience and tools to help designers evaluate new materials and bonding methods to determine which materials will perform better in high-volume manufacturing while achieving product performance and cost goals.
-What’s driving companies to explore these new materials is the growing consumer demand for products with greater longevity, efficiency, and performance.
+The growing consumer demand for products with greater longevity, efficiency, and performance is driving companies to explore these new materials.

 Increased competition and an urgent need to deliver “the next best thing” are driving manufacturers to look for ways to replace traditional materials such as steel, aluminum, wood, and conventional plastics with something stronger, lighter, and more cost-efficient.
 For example, MIT has recently announced that a team of its engineers has developed a new composite material made from cellulose nanocrystals that holds promise for a new category of sustainable plastics.
 According to MIT researchers, this new plant-derived composite is stronger and tougher than some types of bone and harder than typical aluminum alloys.